baxpr/probtrack/README.md

     out_dir                   Output directory in the container (defaults to /OUTPUTS)

-    src_dir                   (optional) Location of codebase and matlab installation in the matlab_dir                    container, if a different codebase is to be used. mcr_dir                       Only for testing purposes.
+    src_dir                   (optional) Location of codebase and matlab installation in the matlab_dir                    container, if a different codebase is to be used.
+Only used mcr_dir                       for testing purposes.